Kilbourne/wp-dark-mode/readme.txt

 === How to Use ===
 After activating the plugin by default your website will turn into darkmode for your users if the Operating System of the users sets into dark theme.

+You can display a darkmode floating switch button in the footer of the website by turning on the "Show Floating Switch" settings from the WP Dark Mode general settings.

 Also you can display a Darkmode switch button in any page/post by using the Gutenberg Block & Elementor Widget, for your users to switch between the dark and normal mode.
 For displaying the Darkmode Switch button in Gutenberg use the **(Dark Mode Switch)** Block.
 For displaying the Darkmode Switch button in Elementor use the **(Dark Mode Switch)** Widget.

-If you want to disable the darkmode functionality, Then go to your `Admin Dashboard > Settings > WP Dark Mode` turn off the enable darkmode switch button.
+If you want to disable the OS aware darkmode functionality, Then navigate to your `Admin Dashboard > Settings > WP Dark Mode` turn off the "Enable OS aware Dark Mode" switch button.

 == Frequently Asked Questions ==

-= How can I show darkmode ON/ OFF control switch button? = In the free version you can display the switch button in any page/post by using the  gutenberg (Dark Mode Switch) block and in elementor you can use the (Dark Mode Switch) widget.mAnd in the PRO version you can display a fixed switch button in the footer of all the pages of your website.You can also display the switch button on the top of every post/ page.You can choose style of the switch button from different switch styles.
+= How can I show darkmode ON/ OFF control switch button? = You can display the switch button in any page/post by using the  gutenberg (Dark Mode Switch) block and in elementor you can use the (Dark Mode Switch) widget.
+And also you can display a darkmode floating switch button in the footer all over the website by turning on the "Show Floating Switch" settings from the WP Dark Mode general settings.
+And in the PRO version you can also display the switch button on the top of every post/ page.
+You can choose style of the switch button from different switch styles.

 == Screenshots ==
 1. General Settings